rbreaves/kinto/README.md

 \- Type in Linux & Windows like it's a Mac. \-

 Seamless copy and paste with all apps and terminals.
-Also the only linux remapper that is aware of your cursor/caret status - meaning it avoids shortcut conflicts within an app versus wordwise shortcuts when a text field is in use. (xkeysnail implementation of Kinto has caret checking disabled in master for now.)
+The zero effort solution.

 ## Table of Contents